What is Pupil Premium?

 The Government introduced the Pupil Premium Grant in April 2011.
-This grant provides additional per pupil funding on top of the existing funding allocated to schools, addressing the disparities between pupils eligible for free school meals (FSM) and their peers.
+This grant provides additional funding to schools specifically for:

-It is for schools to decide how best to spend the additional funding, as we are better placed to assess what provision should be made for the individual pupils.
-Schools are free to spend the Pupil premium, but are accountable for how it has been used.
+It is for schools to decide how best to spend the additional funding.
+Schools are also accountable for how it has been used.
 Please see the Pupil Premium Strategy below for more details.

 With this money we can provide extra resources for your child.

 You can register your child for free school meals if you get any of these benefits:

 - The guaranteed element of Pension Credit